Particle detector: Modern detectors

 Modern detectors in particle physics combine several of the above elements in layers much like an onion.

 Research particle detectors

 Detectors designed for modern accelerators are huge, both in size and in cost.
 The term counter is often used instead of detector when the detector counts the particles but does not resolve its energy or ionization.
 Particle detectors can also usually track ionizing radiation (high energy photons or even visible light).
-If their main purpose is radiation measurement, they are called radiation detectors, but as photons are also (massless) particles, the term particle detector is still correct.
+If their main purpose is radiation measurement, they are called radiation detectors, but as photons are also particles, the term particle detector is still correct.